-- 1. Ten (-10) points will be subtracted from any project where more than twenty percent (20%) of the total units are market-rate units.
+- 1. Ten (-10) points will be subtracted from any full application that includes market-rate units.
 This penalty will not apply where, as of the full application, the rents for all market rate units are at least five percent (5%) higher than the maximum allowed for a unit at 60% AMI and the market study indicates that such rents are feasible. - 2.
-New construction 9% credit projects may not exceed 100 units. - 3.
+New construction 9% tax credit projects may not exceed 100 units. - 3.
 New construction bond financed projects may not exceed 180 units.

-The Agency reserves the right to waive the penalties and limitations in this Section IV(E) for proposals that reduce low-income and minority concentration, and subsection IV(E)(3) for proposals that are within a transit station area as defined by the Charlotte Region Transit Station Area Joint Development Principles and Policy Guidelines.
+The Agency reserves the right to waive the penalties and limitations in this Section IV(E) for proposals that reduce low-income and minority concentration, and subsection (E)(2) for proposals that are within a transit station area as defined by the Charlotte Region Transit Station Area Joint Development Principles and Policy Guidelines.

-F. SPECIAL CRITERIA AND TIEBREAKERS (MAXIMUM 30 POINTS)
+F. SPECIAL CRITERIA AND TIEBREAKERS (MAXIMUM 25 POINTS)

-- 1. HUD AND RD PROGRAMS (MAXIMUM 15 POINTS) - (a) Fifteen (15) points will be awarded to projects that have an obligation of funds from RD Section 515, the HUD 202 or 811 programs, including project based rental assistance appropriate for the project. - (b) Five (5) points will be awarded to applications that (i) include a written commitment under the RD Section 538 program and (ii) can demonstrate that the guarantee will benefit the project.
+1. HUD PROGRAMS (MAXIMUM 15 POINTS)

+Fifteen (15) points will be awarded to projects that have an obligation of funds from the HUD 202 or 811 programs, including project based rental assistance appropriate for the project.